driftywinds/cbr2cbz/README.md

 ## Download

-Download the latest release for Windows from the [Releases](https://github.com/driftywinds/cbr2cbz/releases) page.
+Download the latest release for your platform from the [Releases](https://github.com/driftywinds/cbr2cbz/releases) page.
+I have only personally tested the Windows .exe file, but all the other should work in theory.
+Supported platforms are Windows, MacOS, Linux (amd64, arm64)

 ## Quick Start